schoi74/Mini_Project_3/README.md

 11. Use the Solver analysis tool to conduct the cluster analysis calculations.
 12. Add constraints in the Solver window.
 13. Use the function COUNTIF to count the tracts in each cluster.
+14. Create a bar graph that visualizes the number of tracts in each group.
+15. Add chart title and axes titles to the chart.